HD Wallet Explained: One Seed Controls All Addresses

 Each branch is identified by a derivation path, a string that specifies exactly where in the tree a particular key lives.
 A standard path looks like m/44'/0'/0'/0/0, where each number represents a level in the hierarchy: purpose, coin type, account, change, and address index.

-The mathematics behind this process rely on HMAC-SHA512 hashing combined with elliptic curve cryptography.
-A parent key and an index value produce a deterministic child key, meaning the same inputs always generate the same result.
-This property is what allows a wallet to regenerate its entire address tree from only the original seed phrase.
+The mathematics behind this process use HMAC-SHA512 hashing combined with elliptic curve cryptography.
+A parent key and an index value go in, and a deterministic child key comes out.
+The same inputs will always produce the same output, which is the core guarantee that makes the entire system work.

 Understanding how wallet derivation paths work gives you a deeper view into why different wallet apps can sometimes show different addresses from the same seed phrase.